wordswords/dotfiles/TRAININGRECOMMENDATIONS.md

 However it did not cover many software development technical subjects at all, which I think has become increasingly important for any QA Engineer to know.
-There are seperate specialist 'test automation' IET courses but I haven't been on any of those so cannot comment.
+There are seperate specialist 'test automation' ISTQB courses but I haven't been on any of those so cannot comment.

 Often employers will consider sending you on this course for professional